-Andrew’s Pitchfork is a trendy channel tool developed by the Alan Andrews comprising of three lines.
+Andrew’s Pitchfork is a trend channel tool developed by the Alan Andrews comprising of three lines.
 A median trend tool is present in the center along with two parallel as well as equidistant trendy lines on both the sides of the center line.
-In fact, these lines are designed by choosing three points and usually it is based on the reaction lows or highs moving from left to right direction on the chart.
-Along with the normal trend channels and lines, the presence of outside trendy lines also marks up the potential support as well as resistance areas.
+In fact, these lines are designed by choosing three points, and usually, it is based on the reaction lows or highs moving from left to right direction on the chart.
+Along with the normal trend channels and lines, the presence of trendy outside lines also marks up the potential support as well as resistance areas.

-Andrew’s pitchfork is used in a number of ways similar to that of traditional channels.
+Andrew’s Pitchfork is used in a number of ways similar to that of traditional channels.
 It includes reversal trend lines as well as support resistance.
-Besides, these standard techniques the trigger lines can also be used as additional support areas and it depends on the line connecting to the first point till the peak of the third point.
+Besides, these standard techniques the trigger lines can also be used as additional support areas, and it depends on the line connecting to the first point until the peak of the third point.
 These points are pretty much useful when the breakout occurs from Andrew’s Pitchfork till down the road.

 Common strategies used under Andrew’s Pitchfork

 Many online traders purchase the product when the price hit the bottom of the channel and again sell it when its costs are on the top of the channel in order to get it profited from the difference.
 In such a scenario, it’s quite important to wait for the confirmation that the cost is replying to these levels.

 - Buying the Break